claudia-16/Complex-networks-project/README.md

 # Project structure
 ***1) Networks generation*** \
-The project consists in the generation of two "toy-networks" and their analysis.
-These networks are block-networks intended to represent a simplfied version of chromosomes contact maps.
+The two networks generated are block-networks intended to represent a simplfied version of chromosomes contact maps.
 We considered the presence of two chromosomes.
 Matrixes are  therefore symmetric matrixes, whose indexes represent genomic loci (which are the nodes of the network).
 In this simplified representation, matrixes are binary, having 1 for indicating the presence of a link and 0 for its absence.
 The majority of interactions (i.e. links) occurs within chromosomes, therefore matrixes are block matrixes having the majority of non-zero values